ni/javascript-styleguide/README.md

 ## Installation

-If you are using npm 7 or greater, install the package for your corresponding language:
+Install the package for your corresponding language as a development dependency:

 - For JavaScript run:

     ```bash
-    npm install @ni/eslint-config-javascript
+    npm install -D @ni/eslint-config-javascript
     ```

    Then follow the [JavaScript configuration](#javascript-configuration) instructions.
 - For TypeScript run:

     ```bash
-    npm install @ni/eslint-config-typescript
+    npm install -D @ni/eslint-config-typescript
     ```

     Then follow the [TypeScript configuration](#typescript-configuration) instructions.
 - For Angular run:

     ```bash
-    npm install @ni/eslint-config-angular
+    npm install -D @ni/eslint-config-angular
     ```

     Then follow the [Angular configuration](#angular-configuration) instructions.

+With npm 7 and up the required peer dependencies will be installed automatically and you can move on to [Configuration](#configuration).

-If you are using npm 6 or lower, use the following instructions to manually install peer dependencies:
+If you are using npm 6 or lower, use the following instructions to manually install the required peer dependencies:

 Use [`npm view`](https://docs.npmjs.com/cli/view.html) to list the correct versions of each peer package to install yourself.
 For example, with a JavaScript project run: